richmahn/en_tn/jhn/12/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 12:38 and 40, which are quotations from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 12:38 and 40, which is quoted from the OT.

 Verse 16 is a commentary on these events.
 It is possible to put this entire verse in parentheses in order to set it apart from the narrative of the story.